AdobeDocs/genstudio.en/help/user-guide/get-started.md

 * **Editors** use GenStudio for Performance Marketers' generative AI capabilities to create marketing campaign assets, request content review and approval, and publish approved drafts of this content.
 All GenStudio users can access and use an asset once its creator has saved it to Content.

 * **Collaborators** are the widest range of GenStudio for Performance Marketers users.
-Collaborators can view and approve content and are an essential part of the workflow that ensures content you generate matches your organization's needs and standards.
+Collaborators can view and approve content and are an essential part of the workflow that ensures that the content you generate matches your organization's needs and standards.

 * **System managers** have the broadest set of permissions within GenStudio for Performance Marketers.
 System managers perform the essential onboarding task of establishing the fundamental guardrails for campaign asset creation and deployment.
 System managers implement these guardrails by uploading brand and organizational-specific information such as [brand guidelines](/help/user-guide/guidelines/overview.md).
 GenStudio system managers have permission to create and publish brands, but have no user administration privileges.

 >[!NOTE]
->Before any users are provisioned into these roles, an Adobe system administrator must be designated in the Adobe Admin console to perform one-time set up tasks.
+>Before any users are provisioned into these roles, an Adobe system administrator must be designated in the Adobe Admin console to perform one-time setup tasks.
 This Adobe admin role operates only in the context of the Adobe Admin Console.
 It has no role in the GenStudio for Performance Marketers platform interface.

 ### GenStudio editors